TheRealWaldo/thermal/README.md

 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]](LICENSE)

-This is a rework of [eyalcha/thermal](https://github.com/eyalcha/thermal) that corrects a number of issues and adds new functionality.
+This is a rework of [eyalcha/thermal](https://github.com/eyalcha/thermal) that corrects a number of issues, makes it compatible with HA 2016.6 forward, and adds new functionality.

 ## Installation